 InfestedKerrigan is also not bad at lying... oh, and Duran, who also manages to fool Kerrigan.
 After her infestation.

-One that may not be immediately obvious: The character Joshua from TWEWY can be scanned as he's playing from the RG, but you're always somehow blocked out of his memory of what really happened until The Reveal.
+One that may not be immediately obvious: Joshua from The World Ends with You can be scanned as he's playing from the RG, but you're always somehow blocked out of his memory of what really happened until The Reveal.

-He's even able to lie to Aria, a woman who has held power on Omega, a space station full of Starscreams for centuries, partly by being able to tell exactly what one is planning and thinking or when they might try to move against her.
+Mass Effect: The Illusive Man lies as easily as he breathes, making it next to impossible to say whether or not he's actually telling the truth.
+It's so good that even people who know not to trust him have to admit that what he's saying is too plausible to entirely write off.
+He's able to lie to Aria, a woman who has held power on Omega, a space station full of Starscreams for centuries, partly by being able to tell exactly what one is planning and thinking or when they might try to move against her.
 The book Mass Effect: Retribution has a bit from Aria's POV where it says that she is able to read body language and tiny subconscious clues, but the Illusive Man is still unreadable because he is actually sending out a confusing mishmash of contradictory signals, so that even she can't read him.
 The best part?
 Even though she realises that he is capable of lying to her, and so devotes all her considerable cunning to working out if he is being truthful, he still manages to tell her several direct lies without her realising.

 Anevka does a pretty good job herself, convincing almost everybody she meets for an entire arc that they're really on her side, whether they are or not.
 She is eventually defeated by Tarvek's hidden ace, though.